 I talk about goals a lot; with my career coaching and leadership coaching clients and in a variety of other contexts.
-For instance, earlier this month, I presented an hour-long webinar on goals to over 50 staff members at UoT where, as an external facilitator, I present a variety of workshops and webinars.
+For instance, earlier this month, I presented an interactive webinar on goals to over 50 staff members at UoT where, as an external facilitator, I present a variety of workshops and webinars.

 It’s half time folks for the year at hand.
 We are finishing up month 6 and facing July square on.
 It’s as good a time as ever to refresh, review, and/or make new (meaningful) goals.
 So over to you:

 Are you a good goal setter?
 Or ‘meh’?
 Do you set them but then forget them?
 Or maybe you are stellar at setting and pursuing goals and reaping the rewards of this crucial habit with personal growth, a sense of gratification, and more.

 Here are just a few of the many ideas discussed in the Webinar earlier this month.

 Goals Can Spark and Energize:

 You gotta have some goals.
 Without them, work and life can get pretty flat.
 The right kind of goals can truly spark up one’s ‘mojo’.
 They give purpose to our days, to our work, and more meaning to our lives.
 When aligned with our core values and character strengths, the right goal can even create flow.
 Reflect on your own experience.
 Got a good goal?
 Feeling it?
 Or not?
 Read on!